dbltnk/rules-exploration/README.md

 ## Issues in New Version
-**P0-1**: Needs a fix by Tony ASAP
+**P0-1**: Needs a fix by Tony
-**P2-3:** Alex will deal with this in the future (or just ignore it)

 * **P0** - Adding new Levels + Rules takes a lot of clicks since you have to manually add them to the Level/RuleBanks.
 Can the banks be auto-generated from the scriptable objects in certain folders?
+Or at the press of a button in the editor?
+The same goes for SpeciesGroups in the Conditions.
+Can we pre-populate the dropdown with the existing species?

 * **P0 -** Adding a new rule to the RuleBank triggers the following errors (maybe also connected to saving species? went away after I deleted the save data):
   * IndexOutOfRangeException: Index was outside the bounds of the array.
     SpeciesBank.DeserializeSpecies (System.String defaultName, System.Int32[] speciesGroups, System.Single[] color, System.Int32 startingPopulation, System.Int32 birthRuleIndex, System.Int32 deathRuleIndex) (at Assets/Simple Attempt/Simple Scene Scripts/SpeciesBank.cs:156)